espocrm/documentation/user-guide/reports.md

 _Runtime Filters_ allows you to specify different filters before you run the report.

 Grid report allows displaying results in a chart form.
 There are following _chart types_: Bar (Horizontal), Bar (Vertical), Pie, Line.

+It's possible to __export__ grid report results to excel and csv formats.

 ## Filters